gkellogg/gkellogg.github.io/_posts/2009-01-22-automatically-generate-in_place_editor_for.md

 categories:
   - Ruby
 ---
-Recently, I was creating some in\_place\_editors for a polymorphic controller I&#8217;m working on.
-Although the problems not particular to polymorphic controllers, I didn&#8217;t want to embed too much model information within the controller.
+Recently, I was creating some in\_place\_editors for a polymorphic controller I'm working on.
+Although the problems not particular to polymorphic controllers, I didn't want to embed too much model information within the controller.
 I came up with a way to use `meathod_missing` to define the `in_place_editor_for` on demand:

     class ResourcesController << ApplicationController
       def method_missing(method_id, *args)